Tighter Bounds for Query Answering with Guarded TGDs: Introduction

 The \emph{open-world query answering} problem (OWQA) is concerned with evaluating a query $Q$ on an incomplete dataset $\inst$.
 We specify $\inst$ as a set of possible completions of an initial set of facts $I_0$, constrained by a set of integrity constraints $\Sigma$: formally, we evaluate~$Q$ over all completions of~$I_0$ satisfying~$\Sigma$.
 Typically $Q$ is a conjunctive query (CQ), equivalent to a basic SQL query; the rules $\Sigma$ limit the possible completions to consider, and are typically expressed in restricted logical formalisms.
 Research has therefore sought to explore the tradeoff between the expressiveness of the constraint language and the complexity of the open-world query answering problem, which we simply call \emph{query answering} for brevity.

 In the last decades, one notable focus of research on query answering is the $\datalogpm$ family of constraints: in this work we study the related formalism of \emph{tuple-generating dependencies} (TGDs).
-A TGD is a universally-quantified implication, where the left hand side~-- the \emph{body}~-- is a conjunction of atoms, and the right hand side of the implication~-- the \emph{head}~-- is a CQ.
+A TGD is a universally-quantified implication, where the left-hand side~-- the \emph{body}~-- is a conjunction of atoms, and the right-hand side of the implication~-- the \emph{head}~-- is a CQ.
 Up to rewriting TGDs, we can ensure that their right-hand side is always a single atom: these are called \emph{single-headed} TGDs and we focus on such TGDs in this paper, though we refer back to the case of multi-headed TGDs at the end of Section~\ref{sec:results}.
+A TGD is \emph{full} if its head contains no existential quantifiers.
+Such TGDs are sometimes called \emph{Datalog rules}.

 TGDs are a common constraint language to express that some patterns in the data must imply the existence of other patterns; it subsumes, e.g., \emph{inclusion dependencies} (IDs) which are common in relational databases: inclusion dependencies are TGDs where the body and head contain a single atom with no repeated variables.
 The formalism of guarded TGDs (GTGDs) restricts TGDs by enforcing that there is one atom in the body containing all the variables used in the body: such an atom is called a \emph{guard atom}.
 This ensures that GTGDs are expressible in the guarded fragment of first-order logic.
 Query answering is known to be decidable in $\twoexp$ for this class, and better bounds are known in some special cases: for example, when the arity of the signature is bounded, the complexity drops to $\exptime$.
 Similarly, it is known that the complexity of query answering drops to $\pspace$ for TGDs that are \emph{linear}~\cite{johnsonklug,lukasiewicz2015classical}, i.e., whose body consists of a single atom.
 Note that linear TGDs are a special case of GTGDs, and IDs are themselves a special case of linear TGDs.
 See Table~\ref{fig:summary} in Section~\ref{sec:results} for a more detailed comparison.